Madonna vows to defy anti-gay law on Russian tour

 "I will come to St Petersburg to speak up for the gay community, to support the gay community," she said.
 Her Russian tour begins in August, months after the Moscow opening of her private gym named after the artist's 2008 album "Hard Candy".

-Homosexuality, punished with jail terms in the Soviet Union, was only decriminalized in Russia in 1993, but much of the homosexual community remains largely underground as anti-gay prejudice runs deep.
+Homosexuality, punished with jail terms in the Soviet Union, was only decriminalised in Russia in 1993, but much of the homosexual community remains largely underground as anti-gay prejudice runs deep.

 The legislation was signed into law in March by St. Petersburg mayor and Putin-ally Georgy Poltavchenko.

-It imposes a fine of up to 500,000 roubles ($17,100) for spreading what the bill calls homosexual "propaganda" that could "damage the health, moral and spiritual development of the underaged", defined as those under the age of 18.
+It imposes a fine of up to 500,000 roubles (10,810 pounds) for spreading what the bill calls homosexual "propaganda" that could "damage the health, moral and spiritual development of the underaged", defined as those under the age of 18.

 The law has caused concerns among the gay community that it could be used to clamp down on Russia's rare public displays of homosexuality, such as gay parades.